 For example – The time allocated for English and Maths is more heavily weighted with additional sessions timetabled for reading, spelling and practising of mathematics basic skills.
 This is due to these areas being a focus of our school in securing good attainment and progress for the children and the support that they offer to learning in other subjects.

 At St. Michael’s School, we plan learning in an individual subject approach to the curriculum with opportunities to inspire discussion and support the development of basic skills within each subject.
 Subjects have been broken down across each year group to ensure subject progression of knowledge and skills across all areas of the curriculum.
 All areas are underpinned by strong subject knowledge to ensure teaching is developmental and builds on the prior learning of pupils.

 Our approach of a more flexible delivery of the curriculum means that some weeks, children may not study all subjects, instead they will have a focus on one subject.
-During other weeks, the opposite may be true, and some weeks there may be a balance across the subjects or a deep focus on one subject only for a week.
+During other weeks, the opposite may be true, and some weeks there may be a balance across the subjects.

 At times learning will be directed and other times more open-ended enquiry based approach through big questions posed by the teacher to develop our children’s love of learning and independence.
 We use a mix of both practical and written work.
 We encourage our children to ‘have a go’ and work hard at developing their resilience in everyday life to help prepare them for their future lives.

 We believe in offering interventions for all children to develop their skills further and to close gaps in their learning helping them to keep up.
 We have a flexible approach to the grouping and timing of these to ensure that children do not miss out on learning in other subjects.